JiHong88/suneditor/README.md

 // If argument is no value, the currently set "charCounter_type" option is used. editor.getCharCount((null || 'char' || 'byte' || 'byte-html'));

-// Add content to the suneditor editor.appendContent('append content');
+// Add content to the end of content. editor.addContent('append content');

 // Switch to or off "ReadOnly" mode. editor.readOnly(true || false)